Policy on Charges and Payments

 - Time spent reviewing the documentsbeyond determining whether it should be included in the request

-- Time spent by a PIO or similar official to compile the request
+- Time spent by a Public Information Officer or similar official to compile the request

 - Duplication and digital media charges apply consistent with the charges outlined above for non-extensive requests.